 - Fallujah by BU alumnus Evan Sanderson (CFA ’09) was the School of Theatre’s 2011 KCACTF official entry.
 Like diventare the year prior, Fallujah was awarded the KCACTF National Student Playwriting Award and featured at both the national KCACTF festival and InCite 2011 in New York City.
 The play also received the KCACTF Quest for Peace playwriting award.
 Fallujah tells the story of an American journalist, embedded with a combat unit in Iraq, who becomes captivated by the stories of the people he encounters overseas.
 He returns home, but his heart cannot abandon the deserts of Baghdad and Basra.
 Following a powerful encounter with a dead soldier, the journalist is compelled to return to Fallujah on the eve of its destruction.
-In Fall 2012, Fallujah will receive a European premiere at The Cockpit in London, presented by Liminal Space Productions.
+In Fall 2012, Fallujah received a European premiere at The Cockpit in London, presented by Liminal Space Productions.

 - Our Lady, by BU alumnus James Fluhr (CFA ’10) and directed by BU alumna Ellie Heyman (CFA ’10), received a workshop production at the BU Theatre in October 2011 and was the School of Theatre’s 2012 KCACTF official entry.
-By exploring one young man’s journey to fully express, accept and be proud of himself, Our Lady honors the many gay teenagers who have turned to suicide in response to unjust societal pressures.
-A politically charged, passionate and engaging one-man show, Our Lady was subsequently featured in the 2012 New York Fringe Festival.
+By exploring one young man’s journey to fully express, accept, and be proud of himself, Our Lady honors the many gay teenagers who have turned to suicide in response to unjust societal pressures.
+A politically charged, passionate, and engaging one-man show, Our Lady was subsequently featured in the 2012 New York Fringe Festival.

 - Confines of a Carcass by Edmund Donovan (CFA ’12) received a workshop production in February 2012, directed by Thomas Martin.
 An investigation into the mind of a man on the brink of utter estrangement from the world around him, this new play follows Angus’s journey of self-discovery and irreversible transformation as he becomes progressively divorced from the world around him, and increasingly attached to a strange new friend.

 - ERIN GO BRAGH-less served as the School of Theatre’s 2013 Kennedy Center American College Theatre Festival following a run in Boston, October 17-21, 2012.
-A depiction of the tightly-knit Irish-American community in modern day Somerville, Massachusetts, the characters interconnected struggles are revealed over the course of St. Patrick’s Day weekend as they inflict new wounds and open old ones in this unflinching family portrait by Huntington Playwriting Fellow John Shea.
+A depiction of the tightly knit Irish-American community in modern-day Somerville, Massachusetts, the characters’ interconnected struggles are revealed over the course of St. Patrick’s Day weekend as they inflict new wounds and open old ones in this unflinching family portrait by Huntington Playwriting Fellow John Shea.

 - Three Blessed Brothers by CFA alumnus Phillip Berman and Our Girl in Trenton by BU MFA Playwriting alumnus Cliff Odle were workshopped at the College of Fine Arts in October 2013.
 The latter also served as the College’s 2014 Kennedy Center American College Theatre Festival official entry.